Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Order of Karageorge (Black George), Knights class.
-Very hard to find order, perhaps due to its relatively short life (1904-1915).
+Fairly hard to find order, perhaps due to its relatively short life (1904-1915).
 Awarded for extraordinary services to the Serbian crown (civil and military).
-Silver and gilt, all enamels intact.
+Silver with gilded parts, all enamels intact.
 Robust crown.
 Some gilding worn, otherwise very good or better condition.
 Original ribbon lightly soiled.
 Quality workmanship, probably Serbian or Austrian maker.
 Good opportunity to own this rare award.
 Item # Ser-6. *SOLD*

 *SOLD*

 Order of White Eagle.
 Knight's class.
 This was Serbia's highest ranking Order.
 Fantastic quality badge by G.A.
 Scheid.
 Silver and gilt.
-Hand chased details.
+Hand engraved details.
 In my opinion Scheid's pieces are of the greatest quality and attention to details.
 Definitely nicer then the Huguenin's or even Bertrand's.
-Multi-part construction of this handsome award.
-Considered by many to be one of Europe's best looking Orders.
+Multi-part construction.
 Eagle nicely vaulted.
 Some typical enamel chipping to crown pendilia.
 Ribbon appears to be a replacement.
 Hallmarks to eyelet (G.A.S and the silver/city mark).
 True 'gem' in any collection.
 Item # Ser-7 *SOLD*

 *SOLD*